How Educators Can Use Claude Cowork to Turn a Folder of Readings, Notes, and Slide Drafts Into a Workshop Pack

 How to gather the source material

-- Create one local folder for the workshop and copy only the relevant source files into it.
+- Create one local folder or Cowork project for the workshop and copy only the relevant source files into it.

 - Rename files clearly.
 Example: week-3-reading.pdf, slide-draft-v2.pptx, facilitation-notes.txt.